openaustralia/australian_local_councillors_popolo/README.md

 To update or add to this data follow these steps:

 1. Make your changes in [the Google Spreadsheet](https://docs.google.com/spreadsheets/d/1_Ea99E5yXnHXW62o_lRo9khdbccEWfttpy2tyuYZYOE/).
-2. If you don’t feel comfortable with the following steps, simply [open a new issue](https://github.com/openaustralia/australian_local_councillors_popolo/issues/new) to let us know you’ve made changes to the spreadsheet, e.g. “Snowy River Councillors waiting in the spreadsheet”.
+2. If you don’t feel comfortable with the following steps, simply [open a new issue](https://github.com/openaustralia/australian_local_councillors_popolo/issues/new) or email contact@planningalerts.org.au to let us know you’ve made changes to the spreadsheet, e.g. “Snowy River Councillors waiting in the spreadsheet”.
 3. Run `bundle` to install the Gem dependencies.
 4. Run `bundle exec rake` to pull data from the Spreadsheet into JSON files in this repository.
 Hint: run `bundle exec rake -T` to see the state specific tasks.
 5. Inspect the diff to verify the changes to the JSON files and check for errors before committing them.
 Are all the councillors you expect to see there?